CambridgeUniversityPress/Interstellar-and-Intergalactic-Medium/README.md

 ## Overview
-*Interstellar and Intergalactic Medium* by Barbara S. Ryden and Richard W. Pogge is the first volume in *The Ohio State Astrophysics Series* of textbooks to be published by Cambridge University Press.
+*Interstellar and Intergalactic Medium* by Barbara S. Ryden and Richard W. Pogge is the first volume in *The Ohio State Astrophysics Series* of textbooks published by Cambridge University Press.
 The audience for this series is graduate students and upper-level undergraduates studying astronomy and physics.

 Most of the figures in this book were created by the authors, the majority of which are plots of data or calculations made using
 Python programs implemented as Jupyter notebooks.
 We are making all of these notebooks available on GitHub as an ancillary